 Denon Or Marantz: Which Brand Wins?

 It’s always difficult choosing between Denon and Marantz when considering receivers.
 This is because Denon Or Marantz receivers at a similar price range can be tweaked to perform the same and sound the same.

 Your choice should come down to your personal preference really.
 Go with Marantz if you want a receiver for music because Marantz sounds more accurate, articulate, and lighter while Denon is warmer and brighter great for home theater use.

 Your choice should also depend on what you already have in your setup.
-For example, if your speakers are already warm, go with Marantz instead of Denon because the Marantz will dial down the sound.
+For example, if your speakers are already warm, go with Marantz instead of Denon because Marantz will dial down the sound.
 However, if your speakers are flatter, go with Denon because they are brighter receivers.

 While these audio differences might not be evident at lower price ranges, they will be apparent when dealing with sophisticated products from these brands.

-Some users argue that both Denon and Marantz delivers the same performance when comparing pricy devices, but many audiophiles disagree.
+Some users argue that both Denon and Marantz deliver the same performance when comparing pricy devices, but many audiophiles disagree.

 Finally, Denon takes the upper hand in most cases, though Marantz doesn’t fall far behind either.
-Additionally, you might choose Marantz for other features like Audio Ex Mode that reduces noise.
+Additionally, you might choose Marantz for other features like Audio Ex Mode which reduces noise.